 L-1 Visas & Status

 Employers may utilize the L-1A and L-1B visa classifications to facilitate intracompany transfers to the United States.
 Through these nonimmigrant visas, eligible transferees may temporarily work in the United States in managerial or executive capacities, or as professionals with specialized knowledge.
 With no annual limit on the number of available visas, the L-1 category may be an attractive option for many foreign professionals.
-This article will provide a general overview of the L-1A and L-1B statuses as well as key information for you to know about the visas’ application process and duration.
+In this article Seattle L-1 visa lawyer Brandon Gillin provides a general overview of the L-1A and L-1B statuses as well as key information for you to know about the visas’ application process and duration.

 Who May Qualify for an L-1A or L-1B Classification?

 While both the L-1A and L-1B classifications permit intracompany transfers for foreign professionals, the two categories apply to different employee demographics.

 L-1A status permits intracompany transfers for employees working in managerial or executive capacities.
 Federal regulations define both “managerial capacity” and “executive capacity.”

 Employees work in a “managerial capacity” when the employee: